 The joint Brussels office of the EuroTech Universities Alliance facilitates the establishment of competitive consortia for different funding instruments within the European Framework Programme for Research and Innovation (H2020).

-From April 1-2, a workshop on EU funding possibilities in the area of Smart & Urban Mobility will be organized in Brussels.
-The workshop is part of a series of workshops in the area of Smart & Urban Mobility.
+On March 15, a workshop on EU funding possibilities in the area Digital Health will be organized in Brussels.
+The workshop is part of a series of workshops in the focus area Health & Bioengineering.
 Participating researchers will get an overview of call within the current work programmes of H2020 and on the future priorities of FP9.
 Goal of the workshop is to facilitate joint proposals for EU funding

 For more information, please contact: Maria-Valerie Schegk